next-theme/theme-next-docs/source/docs/theme-settings/index.md

 Code Highlight Theme

-NexT uses the [highlight.js](https://highlightjs.org) package to support code highlight.
+NexT uses the [Highlight.js](https://highlightjs.org) and [Prism](https://prismjs.com) package to support code highlight.
 Default style is `tomorrow` and there are more than 90 styles to choose.

 Change the value of `theme` to choose the highlight style you like, for example: